Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Related Work

 \subsection{Latent Graph Structure Learning}

-Owing to the expressive power of Graph Neural Networks (GNN) applied in non-Euclidean data, GNN have earned brilliant achievement in various domains.
-Nevertheless, only when the graph structures are properly given perform GNN well.
-To address the challenges, which the graph structures are not available or too noisy in real world, Graph Structure Learning comes into being, especially latent graph structure learning as mentioned in \cite{fatemiSLAPSSelfSupervisionImproves}.
-Latent Graph Structure Learning primarily is studied in nodes classification. \cite{franceschiLearningDiscreteStructures2020} utilizes sampling from the Bernoulli distribution, which is learned during the training process for each possible edges, to construct graph structures.
-In \cite{chen2019deep}, similarity metric and iterative method is adopted to learn the graph structure and graph representation simultaneously.
-And \cite{zhao2020data} employ the graph auto-encoder (GAE) as graph generator and propose a novel data augmentation way on graphs.
-In \cite{yuGraphRevisedConvolutionalNetwork2021}, Graph Convolutions Neural networks (GCN) is applied to calibrate the existing graph structures. \cite{fatemiSLAPSSelfSupervisionImproves} and \cite{qasimLearningRepresentationsIrregular2019} apply Multilayer perceptron to construct the spatial topological structures.
-All aforementioned methods learn from entire data to generate the graph structures and mine the latent topologies.
-For more method summary, \cite{zhuDeepGraphStructure2021a} worth reference.
-However, the Graph Structure Learning rarely applied to Spatio-Temporal data-mining, especially traffic forecasting.
-Earlier, \cite{shangDiscreteGraphStructure2021} apply the LDS in \cite{franceschiLearningDiscreteStructures2020} to better solve multivariate time series predictions.
+Owing to the expressive power of GNN applied in non-Euclidean data, GNN has earned a brilliant achievement in various domains.
+Nevertheless, GNN performs well only when the graph structures are given properly.
+To address the challenges, which the graph structures are not available or too noisy in the real world, Graph Structure Learning comes into being, especially latent graph structure learning as mentioned in \cite{fatemiSLAPSSelfSupervisionImproves}.
+Latent Graph Structure Learning primarily is studied in node classification.
+The sampling from the Bernoulli distribution was used in \cite{franceschiLearningDiscreteStructures2020}, which is learned during the training process for each possible edge, to construct graph structures.
+In \cite{chen2019deep}, similarity metric and iterative method adopt to learn the graph structure and graph representation simultaneously.
+And the graph auto-encoder (GAE) was employed as a graph generator and a novel data augmentation way on graphs was proposed in \cite{zhao2020data}.
+In \cite{yuGraphRevisedConvolutionalNetwork2021}, Graph Convolutions Neural networks (GCN) is applied to calibrate the existing graph structures.
+The Multilayer perceptron was applied to construct the spatial topological structures in \cite{fatemiSLAPSSelfSupervisionImproves} and \cite{qasimLearningRepresentationsIrregular2019}.
+All methods mentioned above learn from the real data to generate the graph structures and mine the latent topologies.
+For more details, please refer to \cite{zhuDeepGraphStructure2021a}.
+However, Graph Structure Learning rarely applies to Spatio-Temporal data-mining, especially traffic forecasting.
+Earlier, the LDS in \cite{franceschiLearningDiscreteStructures2020} was applied to better solve multivariate time series predictions\cite{shangDiscreteGraphStructure2021}.
 In this work, we adopt a similar idea to \cite{shangDiscreteGraphStructure2021} and propose a novel Latent Graph Structure Learning framework, which is more suitable for traffic forecasting.